bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

   - listen / intercept messages?
   - Will they just fill up a percent bar to gain a char in the password?

-- phishing attack?

-  - what will this look like?
-  - Failing severs the connection?
-  - success chance scales off of cha?

 - simple ciphers or basic password encoding?

   - sha1 with no key & no salt?